Skip to main content

 Mr Glenn Keys AO (Board Chair)

-Prior to building and leading businesses in the private sector, Mr Keys had a distinguished career in the Australian Defence Force.
 Mr Keys sits on a number of boards including the National Disability Insurance Agency, the University of Canberra Council and Project Independence.
-Project Independence is a not-for-profit that Mr Keys founded in 2012 to provide home ownership for people with an intellectual disability and is the only home ownership program of its kind in Australia.
+Project Independence is a not-for-profit that Mr Keys founded in 2012 to provide homeownership for people with an intellectual disability and is the only homeownership program of its kind in Australia.
 In 2017, Mr Keys was made an Officer of the Order of Australia for both his philanthropic leadership in the business sector and his work as an advocate for people with an intellectual disability.

 Mr Keys is a graduate of the University of New South Wales and the International Test Pilots School in the UK.
 He is a member of the Australian Institute of Project Management, a member of the Australian Institute of Company Directors and an Honorary Fellow of Engineers Australia.

 Professor Nicholas Farrelly

-A graduate of the Australian National University and the University of Oxford, Professor Farrelly previously held key leadership positions in the ANU College of Asia and the Pacific.
-From 2017-2019, he was the Associate Dean responsible for engagement across government, business and civil society.
-Professor Farrelly is a Graduate of the Australian Institute of Company Directors and a Senior Fellow of the Higher Education Academy.
-He has studied Thai, Indonesian and Burmese.
+A graduate of the Australian National University and the University of Oxford, Professor Farrelly previously held leadership positions in the ANU College of Asia and the Pacific, where he was an Associate Dean from 2017-2019.

 Portrait of Ms Caroline Chan